|Lecture 1 (Jan 9)

 Assignment 1 handed out.
 Due January 25, 2018, 8:30am.

 (Hard) exercise: Show that the bit complexity of gcd(n,m)

 by the algorithm of Blum, Floyd, Pratt, Rivest and Tarjan.

-Exercise: Look at the median-of-3 version of this algorithm
+We looked at the median-of-3 version of this algorithm

 big theta of n log n.

 The induction method illustrated on mergesort.

 Linear expected time selection by Hoare's algorithm "FIND".